libnonius/nonius/README.md

 is not a header-only library, but since it is only used with VC++ everything gets linked automatically without intervention.

-In the [CI server] you can grab a single header file with everything, ready to be #included in your files.
+In the [releases] page you can grab a single header file with everything, ready to be #included in your files.

 There are examples of both simple and advanced usage in the `examples` folder.